 Information for Parents of Students Charged with an Academic Integrity Violation

 All reports of possible academic integrity violations must be resolved at an official academic integrity hearing.
-The reason for this is to make sure that the evidence presented by both the professor and the student is examined by a neutral panel that includes not only faculty, but also students and staff members.
+The reason for this is to make sure that the evidence presented by both the professor and the student is examined by a neutral panel that includes faculty, students, and staff members.
 A hearing is our way of ensuring that students are treated equitably and fairly across all Roanoke College courses.

 Yes.
 The purpose of holding a hearing rather than allowing individual professors to make these weighty decisions is to ensure fairness.
-Council members, who serve on hearing panels/boards, are trained to understand the precise rules of our handbook, to think critically about the evidence presented, and not to prejudge the outcome by presuming the guilt or innocence of one party or another.
-Students who have been charged are allowed to make opening and closing statements, and can present evidence and ask questions throughout the hearing.
+Council members, who serve on hearing panels/boards, are trained to understand the precise rules of our academic integrity handbook, to think critically about the evidence presented, and not to prejudge the outcome by presuming the guilt or innocence of one party or another.
+Students who have been charged will make opening and closing statements and are encouraged to present evidence and ask questions throughout the hearing.
 While professors generally only bring charges when the evidence for them is quite clear, every year there are a few students who are exonerated of charges through our process.

-A student who has been charged with an academic integrity violation may bring one member of the Roanoke College community-faculty, student, or staff-to the hearing as an assistant.
-Neither parents nor lawyers are not permitted to attend hearings.
+A student who has been charged with an academic integrity violation may bring one member of the Roanoke College community including faculty, student, or staff, to the hearing as an assistant.
+Neither parents nor lawyers are permitted to attend hearings.

 How can I support my student?

 Encourage your student to talk with the chair of the Academic Integrity Council so that he or she will have a chance to ask questions about how the hearings are run and to clarify any other questions.
-Your student can also seek the advice of others on campus-a trusted professor, advisor, friend.
-Members of the Academic Integrity Council are also available to answer questions of students who have been charged with a violation.
+Your student can also seek the advice of others on campus such as a trusted professor, advisor, or friend.
+Members of the Academic Integrity Council are also available to answer questions from students who have been charged with a violation.
 Encourage your student to take advantage of these resources during this stressful time.